szilG/Xtreme-Fitness/README.md

 **Shop Page (All Products)**

  - The user begins by seeing the motivation hero image.
- - This page contains the list of programs based on category with image and price.
+ - This page contains the list of products based on category with image and price.

 **Product Description Page**